-- 11. Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Share Registrar of the Company, Tricor Investor & Issuing House Services Sdn.
-Bhd. at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, the Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time appointed for holding the General Meeting or adjourned General Meeting at which the person named in the appointment proposes to vote.
-A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed. - 12.
-Please ensure ALL the particulars as required in this proxy form are completed, signed and dated accordingly. - 13.
-Last date and time for lodging this proxy form is Tuesday, 21 May 2024 at 10.00 a.m. - 14.
-A corporate member who has appointed a representative, please deposit the ORIGINAL or DULY CERTIFIED certificate of appointment with the Share Registrar of the Company, Tricor Investor & Issuing House Services Sdn.
-Bhd. at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, the Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia.
-The certificate of appointment should be executed in the following manner: - (i) If the corporate member has a common seal, the certificate of appointment should be executed under seal in accordance with the constitution of the corporate member. - (ii) If the corporate member does not have a common seal, the certificate of appointment should be affixed with the rubber stamp of the corporate member (if any) and executed by: - (a) at least two (2) authorised officers, of whom one shall be a director; or - (b) any director and/or authorised officers in accordance with the laws of the country under which the corporate member is incorporated.
+- 17. A corporate member who has appointed a representative, please deposit the ORIGINAL or DULY CERTIFIED certificate of appointment with the Share Registrar of the Company, Tricor Investor & Issuing House Services Sdn.
+Bhd. at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur or alternatively, the Customer Services Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur.
+The certificate of appointment should be executed in the following manner: - (i) If the corporate member has a common seal, the certificate of appointment should be executed under seal in accordance with the Constitution of the corporate member. - (ii) If the corporate member does not have a common seal, the certificate of appointment should be affixed with the rubber stamp of the corporate member (if any) and executed by: - (a) at least two (2) authorised officers, of whom one shall be a director; or - (b) any director and/or authorised officers in accordance with the laws of the country under which the corporate member is incorporated.